To whom are we beautiful as we go?

 I’d been a loving mother.
 A loving wife.
 A loving friend.
 It was okay to go.
 But what a stupid way to die.

 “Ishvara Pranidhana,” I whispered.
-(May my successes and failures be of service.)
+(May my successes and failures, my death, be of service.)

 Hours passed or minutes.
 Casey was there.
 Or wasn’t there.
 I was there or wasn’t there.